El Segundo Barrio: History

 July 1967 saw a tragic fire that destroyed a tenement building which had no fire escapes.
 Three children died in the fire.
 People were mobilized by the tragedy of the fire and began to protest, first starting at the El Sagrado Corazon Catholic Church and then moving on to City Hall.
 The protests had the effect of scaring local officials and spurred a conference held at the University of Texas at El Paso (UTEP), to "study the social, economic, and political conditions of south El Paso."
 A local activist, José Aguilar, created a program called the Mexican-American Committee on Honor, Opportunity, and Service (MACHOS), which required that members live in Segundo Barrio and which advocated on behalf of residents for improved living conditions.

 Photo by Danny Lyon for the National Archives, 1972.

 In the 1980s, Segundo Barrio was considered a "rough neighborhood."

 Flooding in 2006 affected Segundo Barrio.
 The area was evacuated temporarily in August 2006.
 A historic building which dated from 1910, the Casitas del Norte Apartments were damaged by the flooding and subsequently renovated by the Community Development Block Grant (CDBG).

 In 2010, the City of El Paso devised a Neighborhood Revitalization Strategy.
 The strategy was known locally as "El Plan," and was written up initially by the Paso del Norte Group.
 The plan was intended to help "address El Segundo's substandard housing as well as its high levels of unemployment," however, the plan also advised demolishing many historic and important cultural buildings.
 The City would use eminent domain to take property in Segundo Barrio.
 Approximately 168 acres were slated to be destroyed and about 157 acres would be designated as historic areas.
 The public was furious, creating a group called Land Grab Opponents of El Paso.
 The outcry against destroying buildings in Segundo Barrio caused the city to change its plans.

 Cityscape

 Segundo Barrio is bounded by Paisano Drive, Cesar Chavez Border Highway, Cotton Street and South Mesa Street.

 Due to historic flooding from the Rio Grande, the curbs of the oldest streets in El Segundo Barrio are still "raised a foot or more."

 Businesses in Segundo Barrio make "roughly half a billion dollars in business a year."

 Demographics

-Cardboard for recycling is piled on a bicycle in front of an alley in Segundo Barrio, 2016.
+Cardboard for recycling is piled on a cargo tricycle in front of an alley in Segundo Barrio, 2016.

 Historically and currently, most residents of Segundo Barrio are farm workers.
 Segundo Barrio was one of the poorest zip codes in the country for "many years."
 Today, there is still a low median income in Segundo Barrio.